ics-py/ics-py/doc/about.rst

 Thanks to :
 	- `arrow <http://crsmithdev.com/arrow/>`_ which provides a nice API for dates, times and deltas.
 	- `python-dateutil <http://labix.org/python-dateutil>`_ for parsing timezones from VTIMEZONE blocks
-	- `requests <http://python-requests.org/>`_ for giving me inspiration from it's beautiful and pythonic API (and your doc too).
+	- `requests <http://python-requests.org/>`_ for giving me inspiration from it's beautiful and pythonic API (and it's doc too).
 	- `six <http://pythonhosted.org/six/>`_ to make the python3 transition easier
 	- `#urlab <irc://freenode.org#urlab>`_ for help and advices.